circleci/circleci-docs/jekyll/_cci2/oss.md

 set the **Pass secrets to builds from forked pull requests** option to _On_.

 **Note:**
+If this setting is disabled,
-Builds that require these secrets will not run successfully on CircleCI.
+forked builds that require secrets will not run successfully on CircleCI.

 ## Example Open Source Projects